 Keep track of your status in important areas such as your Advising & Orientation reservation, receipt of final transcripts, measles clearance, housing assignment and more with your personalized Countdown to Western checklist.
 The Countdown checklist opens a few months prior to the start of each quarter.

 Activate your Universal Account

 After you have confirmed your intent to enroll at Western, you will need to activate your Universal Account.
-This is especially important because you won't be able to make your Summerstart orientation reservations, complete the online math assessment or register for classes without it.
+This is especially important because you won't be able to make your Advising & Orientation orientation reservations, complete the online math assessment or register for classes without it.
 Your Universal Account provides technology resources to enhance your academic experience, including the myWestern web portal and a web-based email account, on-campus computer labs, personal storage on network servers, wireless internet access, and laptops available for check out.
 Enrolled students are required to check myWestern email regularly, as official university correspondence will be delivered to myWestern email accounts.

 Proof of measles immunity is required for all students born after January 1, 1957.
 This document must be on file with the Student Health Center before you will be allowed to register for courses.
 Detailed instructions will be provided after enrollment confirmation.

 It is never too early to begin planning your academic future!
 We encourage you to visit the Academic Advising Center which includes information about the many academic resources available to Western students.
 The Programs of Study outlined in our University Catalog also offer important planning information as well as contacts for each academic department should you wish to get in touch.

-Be sure to make arrangements for your high school to submit a final transcript, including your graduation date, as soon as it is available and no later than July 15.
+Be sure to make arrangements for your high school to submit an official final transcript, including your graduation date, as soon as it is available and no later than August 1.
 To determine which items we have received in our office, including transcripts, please visit our Application Status website (due to high processing volume there may be a several week delay in posting of final transcripts).